Do you think you are a good boss? Have you asked?

 Revamp Your Current Employees

-We have worked for so many clients who fired us because they couldn't handle the resistance of their current employees, as well as the fact that these changes we wanted made were really digging deep into their own humility.
+I have worked for so many clients who fired me because they couldn't handle the resistance of their current employees.

 Attitude Is Everything

 Many companies base their entire hiring process on what existing skills and experience the new hire bring to the business.

 These companies are viewing people as tools or are just trying to fill a role as quickly as possible.